Short rocky hike in a beautiful gorge with waterfalls plus a viewpoint over a valley.

 Schooleys Mountain Park, Long Valley, NJ 07853.
 Rt 206 N to Chester, L on Main St/Rt 5.
 R on Coleman into Naughright Rd., L on Springtown Rd., L into park.

-Optionally, there is usually a porta in the Cooper Grist Mill lot on the way, or multiple stores around the intersection of Rt 206 and Main St. in Chester.
+Optionally, there is usually a portable toilet in the Cooper Grist Mill lot on the way, or multiple stores around the intersection of Rt 206 and Main St. in Chester.

 0.0 – From the far end of the parking lot, walk toward the bathroom building and to the edge of the woods where the trailhead is.